philpatton/philpatton/README.md

 My name is Philip T. Patton (Phil, @philpatton).
 Iʻm a graduate research assistant in the [Marine Mammal Research Program](https://www.mmrphawaii.org/) at the University of Hawaiʻi at Mānoa.
-I'm a [NOAA QUEST Fellow](https://www.fisheries.noaa.gov/content/quantitative-ecology-and-socioeconomics-training-quest-program), meaning that I'm also advised by the [Cetacean Research Program](https://www.fisheries.noaa.gov/pacific-islands/about-us/whale-and-dolphin-surveys-pacific-islands) at the [Pacific Islands Fisheries Science Center](https://www.fisheries.noaa.gov/about/pacific-islands-fisheries-science-center).
+I'm a [NOAA QUEST Fellow](https://www.fisheries.noaa.gov/content/quantitative-ecology-and-socioeconomics-training-quest-program), meaning that also work with the [Cetacean Research Program](https://www.fisheries.noaa.gov/pacific-islands/about-us/whale-and-dolphin-surveys-pacific-islands) at the [Pacific Islands Fisheries Science Center](https://www.fisheries.noaa.gov/about/pacific-islands-fisheries-science-center).

-Currently, I research ways to improve population assessments of whales that live around the Main Hawaiian Islands.
-Specifically, Iʻm working to improve our data pipeline such that we are better able to translate messy photos into usable data.
+Currently, I research ways to improve population assessments of toothed whales that live in the Main Hawaiian Islands.
+This includes developing machine learning tools for automated photo--identification of these animals, understanding how these automated tools interact with traditional capture recapture models, and estimating demographic parameters using cutting edge methods in capture recapture.

 I did my master's research with [Krishna Pacifici](https://faculty.cnr.ncsu.edu/krishnapacifici/people/) at North Carolina State University, where I studied ways to improve estimates of species distribution, aka where we find species, particularly when species interact and when the data contains sampling errors.
 The [cowbird](https://github.com/philpatton/cowbird) repository shows one way to analyze these data when species interact.

-Iʻm always looking for potential collaborators!
-Please feel free to email me, pattonp@hawaii.edu, or dm me on twitter, @philidota.
+Please feel free to email me, pattonp@hawaii.edu, if you would like to get in touch.

 Thanks for looking!